U.S. sees 'conflicting' views in Russia on fresh Ukraine offensive | Law-Order

 U.S. sees 'conflicting' views in Russia on fresh Ukraine offensive

-But Russia's invasion has faltered badly since the summer with a string of losses to a Ukrainian counter-offensive that retook swathes of occupied territory and forced Moscow into a partial mobilisation of 300,000 more troops.
-"Certainly there are some (within Russia) who I think would want to pursue (new) offensives in Ukraine.
+But Russia's invasion has faltered badly since the summer with a string of losses to a Ukrainian counteroffensive that retook swaths of occupied territory and forced Moscow into a partial mobilization of 300,000 more troops.
+"Certainly, there are some (within Russia) who I think would want to pursue (new) offensives in Ukraine.
 There are others who have real questions about the capacity for Russia to actually do that," the State Department official, speaking on the condition of anonymity, told reporters in Washington.

 "At the same time, it's a very large machine."
 Ukraine's top general, Valery Zaluzhniy, told The Economist last week Russia was preparing 200,000 fresh troops for a major offensive that could come from the east, south or even Belarus to the north as early as January, but more likely in spring.

-Russian President Vladimir Putin visited Belarus on Monday, his first visit to the country since 2019, raising fears in Kyiv that he intends to pressure Moscow's fellow ex-Soviet ally to join a open a new invasion front against Ukraine.
+Russian President Vladimir Putin visited Belarus on Monday, his first visit to the country since 2019, raising fears in Kyiv that he intends to pressure Moscow's fellow former Soviet ally to open a new invasion front against Ukraine.
+The United States has demonstrated that it can quickly adapt its assistance to Ukraine as the nature of the battle changes, the official said, and would do the same in the event of a renewed offensive.

+"If necessary, we'll respond.
+We're also working right now to make sure that the Ukrainians have what they would need to deal with that," he said.
+Ukrainians, the official added, show no intention of slowing down either, and said they want to continue to press to take back more of the territory that was seized from them.

+"I think the Russians have to factor that in."
+On Tuesday, Ukraine's defense minister, Oleksii Reznikov, said Russia could prepare an attack force in Belarus to launch a new offensive on Ukraine, but that he hoped Minsk's troops wouldn't take part.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)